 Telling the Government How Much You Owe

 Step one is really just figuring out how much money you owe and communicating that to the government.
 Before you dive in, you have to ask yourself a very easy, but very important question: Can I figure this out myself?
-If you’re a senior in high school, or you just have a single source of income, your taxes are probably fairly manageable.
-Programs like TurboTax can walk you through everything, and what’s more, they have a free version.
-So, you might want to take a crack at these yourself.
-But if you run three companies, bought a house this year, and got pretty into buying stock, your taxes will be a little more complex.
-People definitely still do complex taxes themselves, but you might consider hiring an accountant.
+In some cases, your taxes may be fairly easy to file on your own and certain online programs may be able to help walk you through everything.
+However, we generally advise consulting with a qualified tax advisor before filing your taxes to make sure you’ve covered all of the bases in your individual situation.
 Sure, it’ll cost you, but think about how much your time is worth.
 Now, think about the fact that accountants might know about a lot of deductions that you weren’t even aware of.
 When you think about it like that, an accountant can quickly pay for themselves.
 You can always give your taxes a go with the free software, and if it feels like you’re out of your comfort zone, hire some help.
 But once you figure out how much you owe, you communicate that to the government through a process called “filing your taxes.”
 The IRS allows you to do this through the “IRS Free File” feature on their website.
-Make sure you file your state taxes as well, along with any others that apply.
+Make sure you file your state taxes as well, if applicable, along with any others that apply.
 The taxes you need to file are informed by the specifics of your life.
 For example, in some cities, if you have a company, you’ll owe a city business tax.
 So, once you sort all of that out and file everything, all that’s left to do is pay up.

 Getting Your Tax Money Where It Needs to Be